-The three-year deal is the best value, costing £2.29/$2.99 per month (£82.40/US$107.55 upfront)
+The two-year deal is the best value, costing £2.68/$3.49 per month.

-Read our full NordVPN review for more details
+Read our full NordVPN review

-We like ExpressVPN for its easy-to-use app and the fact that you can use your subscription on so many devices – including an Amazon Fire Stick, Apple TV, PlayStation and more.
+We like ExpressVPN for its easy-to-use app and the fact that you can use your subscription on so many devices – including an Amazon Fire TV Stick.

-Performance is excellent, too, as is privacy.
-ExpressVPN is based in the British Virgin Islands and doesn’t keep any logs about your activity.
-Should the VPN connection drop for any reason, the Network Lock – a kill switch – stops all internet access to protect your privacy until the connection is restored.
+From a privacy point of view, ExpressVPN is based in the British Virgin Islands and - like NordVPN - doesn’t keep any logs about your activity.
+Should the VPN connection drop for any reason, the Network Protection – a kill switch – stops all internet access until the connection is restored.